cockroachdb/docs/src/current/cockroachcloud/production-checklist.md

 After an application establishes a connection to CockroachDB {{ site.data.products.cloud }}, those connections can occasionally become invalid.
 This could be due to changes in the cluster topography, rolling [upgrades]({% link cockroachcloud/upgrade-policy.md %}) and restarts, network disruptions, or cloud infrastructure unavailability.

-Set the maximum lifetime of a connection to 5 minutes, and make sure connection validation and [retry logic](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/transaction-retry-error-reference) is used by your application.
-Validating and retrying connections is typically handled by the driver, framework, or the connection pool used by an application.
+Set the maximum lifetime of a connection to between 5 and 30 minutes. {{ site.data.products.dedicated }} and {{ site.data.products.serverless }} support 30 minutes as the maximum connection lifetime.
+When a node is shut down or restarted, client connections can be reset after 30 minutes, causing a disruption to applications.

+Ensure that your application can handle disruptions by implementing connection validation and [retry logic](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/transaction-retry-error-reference) appropriately.
+Cockroach Labs recommends using connection pools to manage the lifecycle of client connections to application servers.
 For guidance on connection pool sizing, connection validation, and connection retry logic, see [Use Connection Pools](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/connection-pooling).

 ## Monitoring and alerting

-Despite CockroachDB's various [built-in safeguards](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/frequently-asked-questions#how-does-cockroachdb-survive-failures) against failure, it is critical to actively monitor the overall health and performance of a cluster running in production and to create alerting rules that promptly send notifications when there are events that require investigation or intervention.
+Even with CockroachDB's various [built-in safeguards](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/frequently-asked-questions#how-does-cockroachdb-survive-failures) against failure, it is critical to actively monitor the overall health and performance of a cluster running in production and to create alerting rules that promptly send notifications when there are events that require investigation or intervention.

 To use the CockroachDB {{ site.data.products.cloud }} Console to monitor and set alerts on important events and metrics, see [Monitoring and Alerting]({% link cockroachcloud/cluster-overview-page.md %}).
 You can also set up monitoring with [Datadog]({% link cockroachcloud/tools-page.md %}#monitor-cockroachdb-dedicated-with-datadog) or [CloudWatch]({% link cockroachcloud/export-metrics.md %}).

 ## Backup and restore

-For CockroachDB {{ site.data.products.serverless }} clusters, Cockroach Labs runs [full cluster backups](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/take-full-and-incremental-backups#full-backups) hourly.
-The full backups are retained for 30 days.
-Once a cluster is deleted, Cockroach Labs retains the full backups for 30 days.
+For CockroachDB {{ site.data.products.serverless }} clusters, Cockroach Labs takes [full cluster backups](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/take-full-and-incremental-backups#full-backups) hourly, and retains them for 30 days.
+Full backups for a deleted cluster are retained for 30 days after it is deleted.

-For CockroachDB {{ site.data.products.dedicated }} clusters, Cockroach Labs runs [full cluster backups](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/take-full-and-incremental-backups#full-backups) daily and [incremental cluster backups](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/take-full-and-incremental-backups#incremental-backups) hourly.
-The full backups are retained for 30 days, while incremental backups are retained for 7 days.
-Once a cluster is deleted, Cockroach Labs retains the full backups for 30 days and incremental backups for 7 days.
-Backups are stored in the same region that a single-region cluster is running in or the primary region of a multi-region cluster.
+For CockroachDB {{ site.data.products.dedicated }} clusters, Cockroach Labs takes [full cluster backups](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/take-full-and-incremental-backups#full-backups) daily and [incremental cluster backups](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/take-full-and-incremental-backups#incremental-backups) hourly.
+Full backups are retained for 30 days, and incremental backups are retained for 7 days.
+Full backups for a deleted cluster are retained for 30 days, and incremental backups for 7 days.

+Backups are stored in a single-region cluster's region or a multi-region cluster's primary region.

-You can restore cluster data to the current cluster or another cluster in the same organization.
-You can also restore a database or table from the Backups tab.
+Cluster data can be restored to the current cluster or a different cluster in the same organization.
+A table or database can be selectively restored from the **Backups** tab.

 {{site.data.alerts.callout_danger}}
 Restoring to a cluster will completely erase all data in the destination cluster.
 All cluster data will be replaced with the data from the backup.
 The destination cluster will be unavailable while this operation is in progress.
 This operation cannot be canceled, paused, or reversed.
 {{site.data.alerts.end}}

-You can [manage your own backups]({% link cockroachcloud/take-and-restore-customer-owned-backups.md %}), including incremental, database, and table level backups.
-To perform manual backups, you must configure either a userfile location or a cloud storage location.
+You can [manage your own backups]({% link cockroachcloud/take-and-restore-customer-owned-backups.md %}), including incremental, database, and table-level backups.
+When you perform a manual backup, you must specify a storage location, which can be on your local system or in cloud storage.

 ## Patches and upgrades